 Is it any good?

-The critics who (like a Roman emperor) gave HISTORY OF THE WORLD, PART 1 thumbs-down probably got spoiled by Brooks' preceding masterpieces: Knowing, affectionate Hollywood-genre spoofs like Blazing Saddles and Young Frankenstein.
+The critics who (like a Roman emperor) gave HISTORY OF THE WORLD, PART 1 a thumbs-down probably got spoiled by Brooks' preceding masterpieces.
+He'd become popular for his knowing, affectionate Hollywood-genre spoofs like Blazing Saddles and Young Frankenstein.
 This doesn't even try subverting old gladiator flicks or epic movies (neither did Epic Movie).
 It's just Mel having fun with puns, big sets, period costumes, and fave actors for 90 minutes, offering up some hoary clunkers, ("walk this way..."), comedic brilliance (a laugh-out-loud cameo by Moses), and a few ebullient song-and-dance routines -- like a keeper production number on the horrors of the Spanish Inquisition.

 Clean jokes and tasteless gags bump around in equal measure (if the PG-13 had existed in 1981, this could have dodged the R), sometimes funny, sometimes not.
 The French Revolution segment, pretty much the third act, is the weakest.
 Every funnyman knows you need a big finish.

 Families can talk about what parts kids thought were funny or not, and why.
 What makes a good spoof?
 Which are your favorites?

 Explain the "Borscht Belt" brand of Jewish-American humor and the classic TV comedy revue Your Show of Shows, that was the cradle of so much Mel Brooks jocularity.

 The French Revolution segment is the first many American kids may see of madcap Irish comic-author-poet-playwright Spike Milligan (as the old prisoner).
 A cohort of Peter Sellers and a UK favorite, Milligan's bizarre freeform surrealism inspired a whole style of humor (and influenced Monty Python).